myluco/FragmentTwitterApp/README.md

-# Simple Twitter Client
+# Extended Twitter Client using Fragments

-# Pre-work - Simple Twitter Client
+# Pre-work - Extended Twitter Client using Fragments

  Extend our Twitter client from previous project to use a tabbed interface and fragments.